-- Refer to your machine manual. - The control must be specifically prepared by the machine manufacturer for the use of a 3D touch probe. - HEIDENHAIN guarantees the proper operation of the touch probe cycles only in conjunction with HEIDENHAIN touch probes. - The control's full range of functions is available only if the Z tool axis is used. - Restricted use of the tool axes X and Y is possible when prepared and configured by the machine manufacturer.
+- Refer to your machine manual. - The control must be specifically prepared by the machine manufacturer for the use of a touch probe. - HEIDENHAIN guarantees the proper operation of the touch probe cycles only in conjunction with HEIDENHAIN touch probes. - The control's full range of functions is available only if the Z tool axis is used. - Restricted use of the tool axes X and Y is possible when prepared and configured by the machine manufacturer.

-The touch probe functions allow you to set presets on the workpiece, measure the workpiece, and determine and compensate for workpiece misalignment.
+The touch-probe functions allow you to determine workpiece misalignment and compensate for it as well as set presets on the workpiece and measure the workpiece.